discretize/discretize-guides/builds/revenant/renegade/index.md

 - <Skill name="Menders Rebuke"/> - Provides <Condition name="Weakness"/> and a small amount of healing to allies.
 - <Skill name="Warding Rift"/> - A two second block that <Condition name="Blinded"/> foes.
 - <Skill name="Renewing Wave"/> - Provides a blast for a combo field, cleanses two conditions and heals allies.
-- <Skill name="Surge of the Mists"/> - The strongest Crowd Control skill in your arsenal, which grant between three and nine hits of <Effect name="Knockback"/>.
+- <Skill name="Surge of the Mists"/> - The strongest Crowd Control skill in your arsenal, which grants between three and nine hits of <Control name="Knockback"/>.

 ---

 **Notable Traits:**

 - <Trait name="Swift Termination"/> - 20% damage increase when foe is below 50% health.
-- <Trait name="Dance of Death"/> - When you apply <Condition name="Vulnerability"/> you gain stacks of <Effect name="Battle Scars"/>, which makes your attack steal health.
-This trait is dps alternative for <Trait name="Swift Termination"/>.
-Usually it stands for ~ 10 - 12 % of dmg, but dont scale with <Effect name="Exposed"/>.
-Pulls ahead over ST on fights where majority of dmg is dealt, outside of <Effect name="Exposed"/> debuff, so on Artsariv and Arkk.
-Also worth taking in pug groups.
+- <Trait name="Dance of Death"/> - When you apply <Condition name="Vulnerability"/> you gain stacks of <Uncategorized name="Battle Scars"/>, which makes your attack steal health.
+This trait is the DPS alternative for <Trait name="Swift Termination"/>.
+Usually it stands for ~ 10 - 12 % of damage, but doesn't scale with <Effect name="Exposed"/>.
+Pulls ahead over <Trait name="Swift Termination"/> in fights where majority of damage is dealt outside of <Effect name="Exposed"/> debuff (on Artsariv and Arkk).
+Also worth taking in PuG groups.
 - <Trait name="Rising Tide"/> - 7% damage increase while your health is above 90%.
 - <Trait name="Charged Mists"/> - Grant 25 more energy when you swap Legends below 10 energy.
 - <Trait name="Ashen Demeanor"/> - Disabling a foe provides <Condition name="Vulnerability"/>.
 - <Trait name="Brutal Momentum"/> - 33% Critical chance increase when your endurance is full.
-- <Trait name="Lasting Legacy"/> - <Skill name="Heroic Command"/> shares more stacks of <Boon name="Might"/> and the duration is increased with 50%.
+- <Trait name="Lasting Legacy"/> - <Skill name="Heroic Command"/> shares more stacks of <Boon name="Might"/> and the duration is increased by 50%.
-- <Trait name="Righteous Rebel"/> - The duration of <Boon name="Alacrity"/> shared from <Skill name="Orders from Above"/> is increased with 50%.
+- <Trait name="Righteous Rebel"/> - The duration of <Boon name="Alacrity"/> shared from <Skill name="Orders from Above"/> is increased by 50%.

 </Card>
 </GridItem>